 • a person acting as a legal adviser to the Crown or as counsel for the Crown in any proceedings;

-• a person acting in the capacity as a trustee under the Trustee Act 1958 (Vic).
-However, section 13(2A) of the OA (Vic) allows the ombudsman to investigate any administrative action taken by State Trustees;
+• a person acting in the capacity as a trustee under the Trustee Act 1958 (Vic) (but not including State Trustees).
+However, the Victorian Ombudsman can investigate any administrative action taken by State Trustees;

 • the Auditor-General;